Postpartum Therapy

 How do I know if what I am feeling is postpartum depression or just adjustment?

 Both are real and both deserve support.
 If you are struggling, that is enough of a reason to reach out.
 You do not need to meet a specific threshold to benefit from therapy.
+The distinction between normal adjustment and a postpartum mood disorder matters less than whether you are suffering and whether support would help.

 My baby is older now.
 Is it too late for postpartum therapy?

 No. Postpartum mood challenges can persist or emerge months after birth.
 There is no expiration date on getting support.
+Many women seek postpartum therapy six months, a year, or even longer after birth.

 Is it normal to feel angry or resentful after having a baby?